sustainers/academic-map/universities/university-of-texas-san-antonio.md

 ## General Description

-The UTSA OSPO will explore how to leverage best practices for open-source software to simplify reproducible research; contribute in areas of teaching and learning; and to prepare students to navigate open-source culture and community resources.
+The UTSA OSPO will explore how to leverage best practices for open source software to simplify reproducible research; contribute in areas of teaching and learning; and to prepare students to navigate open source culture and community resources.

 ## Core Objectives

 Current priorities include creating a user advisory group to meet quarterly, and creating and maintaining an active software projects catalog.

 ## Primary Contacts